 Drug testing for marijuana

-Marijuana is typically ingested by smoking but can also be mixed into edibles.
-Effects can include altered mood, impaired judgment, lack of balance and coordination, increased appetite, elevated heart rate and sometimes anxiety and panic.
-Today’s THC concentrations average close to 15 percent compared to approximately 4 percent in the 1980s.1
+Marijuana is typically smoked using cigarettes or pipes but can also be mixed into edibles and drinks or extracted for potent oils and waxes.
+Effects can include distorted senses, impaired judgment, lack of balance and coordination, increased appetite, elevated heart rate, and sometimes anxiety and panic.
+Today’s THC concentrations average close to 15% compared to approximately 4% in the 1980s.1

-Employers can screen applicants and employees to deter drug use and keep their workplaces drug-free.
-Recent DTI data shows that our oral fluid testing using the Oral-Eze oral fluid collection system is very effective in detecting marijuana.
+Companies can screen applicants and employees to deter drug use and keep their workplaces drug-free.
+Data shows that oral fluid testing using the Oral-Eze is very effective in detecting recent drug use, particularly marijuana.

 Download our reference guide for Common Drugs of Abuse.

 1 National Institute on Drug Abuse: Marijuana. https://www.drugabuse.gov/publications/drugfacts/marijuana